lds133/jukebox/README.md

 # Internet Radio Jukebox
-### Using media PC as audio player controlled from keyboard
+### Using media PC as audio player controlled from local keyboard

 #### Environment